Who is the mysterious Bitcoin creator Satoshi Nakamoto?

 Although Nakamoto remains a mysterious figure, his goal for creating cryptocurrency, in itself, was never a mystery.
 Simply put, he created it to take financial control back from financial elites, giving ordinary people a chance to take part in a decentralized financial system.

 Bitcoin remains open-source, meaning that no one has the power to own or control it in its entirety.
 Its design is public and it is open for anyone to participate.

 Bitcoin was a response to the Great Financial Crisis, which showed that even the world’s biggest banks can fail.
 It highlighted the fragility of the modern financial system and called for the decentralization of financial transactions.
 As such, cryptocurrency was born, and Bitcoin was one of the first options outside the traditional financial system for the public to participate in intermediate-free financial transactions.

 For the first few months of its existence, Bitcoin had no monetary equivalent worth.
-Miners, people who used their computers to solve complex math problems to discover or “mine” new bitcoin, were doing so only for novelty.
+Miners, people who used their computers to solve complex math problems to discover or “mine” new Bitcoin, were doing so only for the novelty.

 Miners also helped to verify the validity and accuracy of Bitcoin transactions.
 The actual Bitcoin payout received by miners is essentially a reward for auditing and processing the highly-encrypted data that is part of each transaction.
 This ensures that each Bitcoin is properly accounted for and cannot be spent more than once.

 The first real-world transaction happened on May 22, 2010, when a man from Florida agreed to exchange two $25 pizzas for 10,000 Bitcoin, thereby making May 22 “Bitcoin Pizza Day.”
 It marked the first economic transaction for cryptocurrency.
 Back then, Bitcoin was valued at four Bitcoin per penny.
 Since then, its value has multiplied exponentially.